-More Science See Inside Quantum "Graviton" Particles May Resemble Ordinary Particles of Force Maybe unifying the forces of nature isn't quite as hard as physicists thought it would be By Zvi Bern, Lance J. Dixon and David A. Kosower Zvi Bern, Lance J. Dixon, David A. Kosower and Harald Ita On a sunny spring day one of us (Dixon) entered the London Underground at the Mile End station on his way to Heathrow Airport.
+The Sciences Quantum "Graviton" Particles May Resemble Ordinary Particles of Force Maybe unifying the forces of nature isn't quite as hard as physicists thought it would be By Zvi Bern, Lance J. Dixon and David A. Kosower THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Zvi Bern, Lance J. Dixon, David A. Kosower and Harald Ita On a sunny spring day one of us (Dixon) entered the London Underground at the Mile End station on his way to Heathrow Airport.
 Eyeing a stranger, one of more than three million daily passengers on the Tube, he idly wondered: What is the probability the stranger would emerge at, say, Wimbledon?
 How could you ever figure that out, given that the person could take any number of routes?
 As he thought about it, he realized that the question was similar to the knotty problems that face particle physicists who seek to make predictions for particle collisions in modern experiments.
 The Large Hadron Collider (LHC) at CERN near Geneva, the premier discovery machine of our age, smashes together protons traveling at nearly the speed of light to study the debris from their collisions.
 Building the collider and its detectors pushed technology to its limits.
 Interpreting what the detectors see is an equally great, if less visible, challenge.
 At first glance, that seems rather strange.
 The Standard Model of elementary particles is well established, and theorists routinely apply it to predict the outcomes of experiments.
 To do so, we rely on a calculational technique developed more than 60 years ago by the renowned physicist Richard Feynman.
 Every particle physicist learns Feynman’s technique in graduate school.
 Every book and magazine article about particle physics for the public is based on Feynman’s concepts.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.